The Who, What, Why, Where, When, And How Of Things

 “Nothing in ancient alchemy was more irrational than the notion that increased ignorance in an elected body will be converted into increased capacity for good government in the representative body; that the best way to improve the world and secure rational progress is to place government more and more under the control of the least enlightened classes.”
 William Edward Hartpole Lecky.
 Irish historian

 The answer to the ending question in the last essay of why the political parties failed as well as the economic and political systems is, of course, because of the psychology and physiology of human nature.
 We have certain psychological and physiological wants and needs and in fulfilling them we often collide with others fulfilling theirs.
+These collisions create problems for society which end up on the desks of poloiticians.
 But, of course, knowing the causes leads to the ultimate question of what to do.
 That requires critical examination, analysis and thinking and the shelving of emotions.
 All things that are becoming rare in today’s world.
 I have been an avid reader since junior high school and over the years many things I’ve read, heard or experienced have found their way into some file cabinet of my mind only to be remembered when some event, either on a personal or an external level, triggered their retrieval.
 Also I have always been a brooder thinking about the who, the what, the why, the where, the when and the how of things, the meaning of life and existence and sometimes even if there was a meaning.
 I have especially liked science fiction and history because history is what was and science fiction is what could be or, as we have often witnessed, what would be.
 Many have a pessimistic outlook on the future but should try to muster a glimmer of optimism and think of the words of the Jedi Master Yoda of the Star Wars saga: “Always in motion is the future.”
 I personally find that hard to do and as time marches on it becomes more and more difficult.
 When I began reading history in earnest while in high school I got the premonition that the human race was heading for disaster and nothing has altered my thoughts.
 My fears have only gotten worse.
-In this essay, as in all, I will quote from numerous brilliant authors that have given me some things to think about and when I put the thoughts together like pieces of a puzzle I see, if not stopped by draconian measures, an ugly, dystopian future for humanity globally.
+In this essay, as in all, I will quote from numerous brilliant authors that have given me some things to think about and when I put the thoughts together like pieces of a puzzle I see, if not stopped by draconian measures an ugly, dystopian future for humanity globally.

 When in my twenties I used to say that I liked everyone even the people I hated.
 Now old, cynical and with a lifetime of experience dealing with people I say I hate everyone even the people I like.
 It is of course a facetious statement but it conveys a tongue in cheek cynical attitude that age and a lifetime of experiences dealing with people gives you.
 Some say it is being cynical but I prefer to think of it as being realistic.
 People are flawed and imperfect and flawed and imperfect people run the political and economic institutions of society.
 Often these flawed, imperfect people are placed in positions of authority and leadership by equally, or often more, flawed and imperfect people so it is logical and inevitable the system(s) will, and does, reflect those flaws.
 These flaws run the gamut from simple to complex.
 From being merely benign and eccentric to being selfish, dishonest, vicious, cruel, vile and evil.
 A perfect world will never be created by or with imperfect people and sadly the reality is the imperfection of the world will directly correspond to the number of imperfect people.
 Unfortunately evil does not always look evil but often will come as wolves in sheep’s clothing.
 The religious claim the flaws are due to original sin which we are born into and many atheists claim we are born with them naturally (despite their belief that we are born blank in which case they blame society but in reality society is a reflection of imperfect people.)
 Overall most people are not evil but flawed and the flaws often help the evil to exist, function and thrive.
 Those that are evil prey upon humanity by catering to and exploiting their naivete, weaknesses and flaws by manipulating their emotions.
 I remember an episode of the 1960s television series The Outer Limits with the title: Don’t Open Until Doomsday.
 It ended with the narrative: “The greatness of evil lies in its awful accuracy.
 Without that deadly talent for being in the right place at the right time evil must suffer defeat.
 For unlike its opposite good, evil is allowed no human failings, no miscalculations.
 Evil must be perfect–or depend upon the imperfections of others.”